 - all children know what they must not touch for safety/privacy.

 - children are encouraged to act independently in choosing, collecting and returning resources where appropriate.

 - children and teachers act together to establish an attractive, welcoming and well organised environment engendering respect, care and value for all resources.

-CENTRAL RESOURCES are generally the responsibility of subject co-ordinators, who subject to SDP and financial constraints have a small budget available.
+CENTRAL RESOURCES are generally the responsibility of subject leaders, who subject to School Development Plan and financial constraints have a small budget available.
 Stationery is ordered and stored centrally.